Key Things to Know About the Financial Affidavit

 Read: What Is the Financial Affidavit in a Connecticut Divorce?

-When Is the Financial Affidavit Due?
+When Is the Affidavit Due?

 Often your first financial affidavit is due in advance of your first Resolution Plan Date, or “RPD.”
 In other cases, your first financial affidavit will coincide with Mandatory Disclosure and Production.
 By the way, Mandatory Disclosure and Production is often referred to as “MDP” or “Standard Discovery” for short.